OlyaNesvitskaya/Transport_rental_and_excursions/README.md

 # Transport_rental_and_excursions

-  There is a describing of project in folder documentation in file "Specification_Transport_rental_and_excursions.md"
+The project consists of two independent applications.
+One of them is the REST API, which implements business logic on top of the DBMS.
+Other provides an interface for web users, which allows users to record information about services, clients and orders.

   # Quick Start
 ### Clone the repo:
 * $ git clone https://github.com/OlyaNesvitskaya/transport_rental_and_excursions.git
 * $ cd transport_rental_and_excursion